Our comprehensive safety plan includes 7 measures:

 We believe there will be competitions this year and we will choose competition companies that have clear safety protocols.
 The number of competitions we attend as a studio may be lower this year due to these restrictions.

 In line with the shared responsibility of the community and keeping each other safe, if you or your child has been notified of a possible exposure to COVID-19, we ask that you please keep your child home and allow them to participate in their class remotely until such time as you receive additional information confirming or clearing the exposure.

-We have worked diligently to plan our classes so that no one should ever be within 6 feet of another for anything close to 10 minutes.
+We have worked diligently to plan our classes so that no one should ever be in close contact.
 Therefore, under the guidance received from the Wellesley Board of Health, the presence of an individual with possible COVID-19 symptoms in a LINX class will not be considered to have placed the remainder of the students or teacher at risk.
 This should inform your answer to the daily attestation.

 Each classroom floor will be marked into sections to ensure appropriate physical distancing between students.
 Each student will have space appropriate to any movement the curriculum requires.

-First, we will require all students to wear masks until they are in a designated personal space.
+First, we will require all students to wear masks at all times.
 When students enter a classroom, they will be directed to designated personal spaces beginning at the farthest one from the door and moving toward the door.
 This process will lessen the number of times that students cross near one another.
 Secondly, we will require all students to stop and sanitize their hands, at a sanitation station they pass on their way to their classroom.